Bank of Bombay (1720): Founding

-The Bank was founded by the British employees of the East India Company in Bombay, Bombay Presidency.
+The bank was founded by the British employees of the East India Company in Bombay, Bombay Presidency.
 The Bank's initial headquarters were in the Bombay Castle.

 Management

 The bank was staffed by mostly British nationals who were drawn mainly from the East India Company.

 The bank was managed by the government of the Bombay Presidency.

 Final Years

-In the 1760s, the bank owned a sum of Rupees 28,00,000 to its creditors.
+In the 1760s, the bank owned a sum of 28,00,000 rupees to its creditors.
 Moreover the assets mortgaged to the Bank had fallen into disrepair.
 The bank found itself in a precarious financial situation.
-The then government of the Bombay Presidency decided to write off the dues of the bank and establish a new bank with the same name to take its place.
+The government of the Bombay Presidency decided to write off the dues of the bank and establish a new bank with the same name to take its place.

-The Bank wound up its operations in the year 1770.
+The Bank wound up its operations in 1770.

 Legacy

 The bank is chiefly notable for being only the second bank founded in India, making it older than all other Indian banks except The Madras Bank (1683).

 In 1840, another bank of the same name was founded to take its place.
 However this 1840 bank has survived to the present day in the form of the State Bank of India, through its predecessor the Imperial Bank of India.